Family Law and Divorce Attorney in Las Vegas

 In Nevada, child support payments depend on the number of children, the gross monthly income of the divorcing parents, and the terms of the custody arrangement.
 Nevada uses a graduated scale to determine the amount of child support the non-custodial parent will pay.

-For one child, the non-custodial parent typically pays 18% of his/her gross monthly income in child support.
-For two children, it’s 25%.
-For three children, it’s 29%, and for four children it’s 31%.
+For one child, the non-custodial parent typically pays 16% of their gross monthly income in child support.
+For two children, it’s 22%.
+For three children, it’s 26%, and for four children it’s 28%.

 In regard to insurance, medical, and educational expenses it is expected that both parents will cover these costs equally.
 However, this can also be adjusted depending on alimony arrangements or the way assets and liabilities are divided.